top of page

 The use of nanotechnology to push back death may result in major upheavals in the way we think about our present and future.

-• How will extended lives effect overpopulation?
+• How will extended lives affect overpopulation?

 • How will retirement change?